 Available with English captions.

 Unfortunately, memories resulting from traumatic experiences can impair one’s ability to appropriately distinguish safe and dangerous contexts.

-By reconceptualizing traumatic memories into an “engram” structure, the successes of basic neuroscience approaches are discussed alongside the recent advancements in digital and molecular biology tools that will be critical in propelling the field forward in our understating of memory processes as well as in revealing potential novel therapeutic approaches.
+Although there are challenges concerning the use of digital tools, Germine asserts that they will be critical in propelling the field forward in our understating of memory processes, as well as in revealing potential novel therapies.